haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 ```

 If an "accepted" Javascript module is modified.
 A `'js-update'` message is sent.
-The script then imports the updated module with a timestamp timestamp attribute:
+The script then imports the updated module with a timestamp attribute at the end of the URL:

 ```typescript
 fetchedModule = await import(update.acceptedPath + `?t=${update.timestamp}`)